XiaodanXing/Guide4Yanglab/README.md

 ## Starting an simple pytorch project:

-> If you are a new programmer who never writes a line of code before, these three guidelines are useful when you are programming your projects:
->
-> 1. Do not repeat yourself (this is also the most well-known programming principle).
-> 2. Always re-factor in your main running file.
-> 3. Document like your children will inherit your git repo.

 For more instructions on how to build your own dataset, please see in [Dataloader](Dataloader.md)..